Match Preview

 PWR semi-final preview: Gloucester-Hartpury v Bristol Bears

-Amber Reed knows 'you don't get any second chances' in knockout rugby and believes a strong defence will be crucial when her Bristol Bears side travel to Gloucester-Hartpury in Sunday's PWR semi-final.
+Reed, for her part, knows 'you don't get any second chances' in knockout rugby and believes a strong defence will be crucial for Bears.

 “It's a challenge that we're going to get after," she said.
 "It being a semi-final definitely gives a bit more spice and you don't get any second chances.